tmtsoftware/csw/docs/src/main/apps/cswadminserver.md

 ```
 csw-admin-server
 ```
-Start HTTP server on default port 7878.
+Start an HTTP server on default port 7878.

 @@@ note
-This requires that location server is running locally
+This requires that the Location Server is running locally
 @@@

 2.
 ```
 csw-admin-server --locationHost 172.1.1.2
 ```
-Start HTTP server on default port 7878.
+Start an HTTP server on default port 7878.

 @@@ note
-This indicates, location server is running on remote machine having ip address=`172.1.1.2`
+This indicates that the Location Server is running on a remote machine at the IP address=`172.1.1.2`
 @@@

 3.
 ```
 csw-admin-server --port 8080
 ```
-Start HTTP server on port 8080.
+Start an HTTP server on port 8080.

 4.
 ```